 How Does the TikTok Algorithm Work?

 Since its creation in 2017, TikTok has evolved from a lesser-known social media platform to the number one app on the app store.
 From being added to social media marketing outlets to creating new TikTok influencers daily, TikTok has become an asset.
-With its vast array of video content, easy-to-use interface, and personalized video curation, it’s no surprise that TikTok has risen to such a high level of notoriety.
+With its vast array of TikTok video content, easy-to-use interface, and personalized video curation, it’s no surprise that TikTok has risen to such a high level of notoriety.

 Of course, not everyone has experienced the same virality that creators like Charli D’Amelio and Addison Rae have achieved through TikTok.
 The key to ensuring your TikTok video lands on everyone’s for you page (FYP)?
 Understanding TikTok’s algorithm.
 So, how does TikTok algorithm work?

-If you’re interested in maximizing your outreach through TikTok marketing, read on for everything you need to know about the TikTok algorithm.
+If you’re interested in maximizing your outreach through TikTok marketing, or influencer marketing, read on for everything you need to know about the TikTok algorithm.

 The History of TikTok

-Before we can dive into what TikTok is, we’ll need to start with the platform’s first evolution: Musical.ly.
+Before we can dive into what TikTok is, we’ll need to start with the platform’s first iteration: Musical.ly.